wad4444/WCS/docs/docs/api/character.md

 Gets fired when character gets destroyed.

 ### `MovesetChanged`
-Gets fired when character's current [moveset](./moveset.md) changed.
+Gets fired when character's current [Moveset] changed.

 **`Parameters:`**
 * NewMoveset: `string?` - a name of the new moveset.